Muskan-gangwar/anime19/README.md

 # hello-world
-Heyy there I am Animesh Shukla currently I am in second year of undergraduation at HBTU-KANPUR with specialization in Information Technology.
+Hey there I am Animesh Shukla currently I am in second year of undergraduation at HBTU-KANPUR with specialization in Information Technology.